EVerest/EVerest/docs/hardware/pionix_belay_box.rst

   have a look at
   `Yeti-Yak-SDK repository <https://github.com/PionixPublic/yeti-yak-sdk>`_.

+Now, the steps to flash the board:

-Now, download latest stable image and the matching .bmap file:
+(1) Download the latest stable image and the matching .bmap file:

 .. code-block:: bash

   TBD *.wic.bz2
   TBD *.bmap

-Power up the BelayBox or - if the Yak is used alone - apply 12 V to the "12 IN" pins.
+(2) Power up the BelayBox or - if the Yak is used alone - apply 12 V to the "12 IN" pins.

 The red LED on the Yak should light up constantly now.

-Connect the Yak board via Micro-USB to the host system.
+(3) Connect the Yak board via Micro-USB to the host system.

-Mount the eMMC as storage device to the host system:
+(4) Mount the eMMC as storage device to the host system:

 .. code-block:: bash